 The Best of Canada’s North!

-Join Juan Pons on this ultimate 8 day grizzly bear adventure that is perfect for any wildlife and nature enthusiast!
+Join Juan Pons and Andy Williams on this ultimate 8 day grizzly bear adventure that is perfect for any wildlife and nature enthusiast!
 Our destination is a remote bear camp which is only accessible by helicopter, deep inside the British Columbia wilderness—followed by a two more days of image editing, instruction, hopefully northern lights, and relaxation.

 A total of eight of us have been granted exclusive use of our bear camp where you will photograph amazing bear activity that includes fishing on the spawning salmon, bears swimming in the pools and playing along the banks.
 If we get lucky, we will also get to spot a timber wolf pack that calls this area home.